 There are a host of factors leaning against the US.
-It's unlikely to continue posting economic surprises at a similar pace compared to the rest of the world; Tech stocks appear to have disconnected somewhat from both their industry and macro fundamentals; US stocks are trading on significantly higher than normal premiums compared to their global ex US counterparts.
+It's unlikely to continue posting economic surprises at as a high a pace as it has done recently compared to the rest of the world; Tech stocks appear to have disconnected somewhat from both their industry and macro fundamentals; US stocks are trading on significantly higher than normal premiums compared to their global ex US counterparts.
 Importantly, these headwinds are offset by several tailwinds.
-The US, with both its defensive currency and sector composition, is generally a good market to be in when global economic growth slows; Even if digital stocks are expensive, the structural demand backdrop for the goods and services they sell appears strong; Despite the strong performance, there doesn't appear to be excessive froth around tech nor the US market more broadly.
+We believe, the US, with both its defensive currency and sector composition, is generally a good market to be in when global economic growth slows; Even if digital stocks are expensive, the structural demand backdrop for the goods and services they sell appears strong; Despite the strong performance, there doesn't appear to be excessive froth around tech nor the US market more broadly.
 Against this mixed backdrop, it doesn't appear to be a good time to make big bets on the US equity relative performance outlook in either direction.